theCampel/leocamacho-private-notes/content/Calculus.md

 > [!note] Fundamental Theorem of Calculus
 > The idea that derivatives and inverses are inverses of each other.
 I.E.

-[[Calculus]] is a all about the idea of taking a hard problem, splitting it up into an area problem and calculating the problem we get out of that as a result.
+Calculus is a all about the idea of taking a hard problem, splitting it up into a bunch of smaller, easier to calculate problems and then combining them all up.
+Ideally, if we can

 In it we deal a lot with the [[Derivative]].
 This is often referred to as the "Instantaneous Rate of Change", but this statement is quite oxymoronic.